A plot trope that involves a fantastic version of the most basic conflicts: Man vs. Beast.

 Within the subtropes, there is the common element of "being imprisoned".
 Whether by a literal wall (like in Attack on Titan or God Eater Burst) or by humanity being forced to live in Citadel Cities (like in The Matrix or Strike Witches) due to relentless attacks by the monsters.
 The plot will usually involve the organization finding ways for humanity to live outside these "walls" and have character dream about how The World Is Just Awesome and that they and everyone else need to see it.

 Subtrope of Hunter of Monsters.
 Sister Trope to Bug War, which is about humanity in general fighting Big Creepy-Crawlies or Horde of Alien Locusts, and may or may not employ this trope.
 Compare Who You Gonna Call?, for an organization that tackles the supernatural in general in an otherwise normal world.
+Contrast Anti-Human Alliance, where a group of aliens, monsters and non-human creatures team up against humans.
 See also The Men in Black, an organization tasked with upholding The Masquerade.

 - Attack on Titan — soldiers equipped with 3D Maneuver Gear note vs Titans.
 They also employ other weapons like cannons, but the 3DMG is their main equipment; as it gives them the most mobility without actually flying to reach the titans' weakpoint: the back of their necks.
 The titans are simply giant, creepy Humanoid Abominations with no discernible intelligence and few behavioral traits aside from a desperate desire to eat humans.
 Though there are some exceptions.